 Dr. Lukas Chrostowsky published Silicon Photonics Design: From Devices to Systems in 2015, which offers a hands-on introduction to silicon photonics engineering.

 Dr. Stefan Preble offers a Photonics Integrated Circuits 1.

 Dr. Anca Sala in 2016 published ten modules (e-reader) through OP-TEC for community colleges students seeking an introduction to optics and integrated photonics.
 The textbook version can be found here.

 Dr. Judith Donnelly and Dr. Nicholas Massa published the textbook Light: Introduction to Optics and Photonics in 2008.
 They are also inviting instructors to participate in their problem-based-learning workshops, to learn about online modules they created.
 Please see the information below.

 The University of California, Santa Barbara developed this hands-on activity for middle school students and their families that provides an introduction to photonics.
 The activity was developed by a middle school teacher and industry volunteer with a PhD in electrical engineering.

-Any use of AIM Photonics Academy teaching packages content must be acknowledged by including a reference to both the package authors and to AIM Photonics Academy.
+Any use of the Initiative's teaching package content must be acknowledged by including a reference to both the package authors and to the Knowledge and Innovation for Manufacturing Initiative.

-Example citation: Adapted from Integrated Silicon Photonics Teaching Package, J.Michel, AIM Photonics Academy, url (http://aimacademy-r1.mit.edu/education/educator-resources/teaching-packages).
+Example citation: Adapted from Integrated Silicon Photonics Teaching Package, J.Michel, Knowledge and Innovation for Manufacturing Initiative at MIT, url (...).